All You Need to Know About The Inca Trail to Machu Picchu

 Ending Point: Machu Picchu.

-The culmination of your Inca Trail to Machu Pichu adventure is, without a doubt, the awe-inspiring Machu Picchu.
+The culmination of your Inca Trail to Machu Picchu adventure is, without a doubt, the awe-inspiring Machu Picchu.
 This ancient city, nestled high in the Andes, is the ultimate reward for your effort.
 As you approach the Sun Gate, the iconic image of Machu Picchu will unfold before your eyes, leaving you breathless with its magnificence.

 Inti Punku (Sun Gate): Your first glimpse of Machu Picchu will be from the Inti Punku or Sun Gate.
 As the sun rises, Machu Picchu is bathed in a golden glow, creating a breathtaking spectacle.